 So, from a professional photographer’s point of view, the question is not “how will 5G change my photography business?”, but “how will 5G change my video business?”

-Virtual Reality (VR) and 360 walkarounds
+Virtual Reality (VR) AUGMENTED REALITY (AR) and 360 walkarounds

-I think we can safely extrapolate that if video becomes that much more efficient in its transfer and download ability, then we can expect to see an increase in VR and 360 videos.
+I think we can safely extrapolate that if video becomes that much more efficient in its transfer and download ability, then we can expect to see an increase in VR and AR and 360 videos.

 There is also the suggestion that new tech like Google Glass and other augmented reality devices might suddenly re-emerge.
 The technology required to really make these things sing will finally be available, whereas it wasn’t really when they were first trialled.